Fatigue During Breastfeeding – Reasons and Natural Ways to Treat

 The whole mommy business is not that easy, and it may seem like a herculean task if you have recently entered into this phase.
-You may feel all tired, exhausted and fatigued and wonder what may be the reasons behind that.
+You may feel exhausted and wonder what may be the reasons behind that.
 Well, one of the reasons could be tending to the breastfeeding needs of your baby around the clock.
-Is this article mouthing your words?
-If so, then you may be able to relate more with the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.
+If this is true, then you may be able to relate more to the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.

 Can Breastfeeding Make You Tired?

 If you are thinking that it is all in your mind and you may be simply overreacting, the answer is no; it is not so because breastfeeding may actually make you feel tired and exhausted.
 In order to make milk, your body uses 25 percent of its energy, and this may make you feel exhausted.
 You may roughly be losing out some 1000 calories a day just by feeding a baby, and believe it or not, it is a lot of hard work.

 What Causes Fatigue During Breastfeeding?